tinyworlds/bot_ideas/README.md

-"today I made friends with a cute cat
+**You cross paths with a cute toad that is looking for a place to sleep.
-he loved wild berries as much as I do!"
+"Do you have any corns?
+I need them for my recipe."**

 https://twitter.com/bot_ideas